gagi270683/jQuery-bootstrap/README.md

-jQuery-bootstrap
+Responsive jQuery News Ticker Plugin with Bootstrap 3 - Bootstrap News Box
 ================

-<p>A simple, lightweight jQuery bootstrap plugin to easy scroll your news.</p>
+<p>A jQuery and Bootstrap 3 based plugin for creating a clean responsive news ticker/slider that allows you to vertically scroll html contents with autoplay and up/down navigation support..</p>

 <ul>
 	<ol>Responsive</ol>
 	<ol>lightweight</ol>
 	<ol>easy to use</ol>
-	<ol>scroll any news format in up/down direction</ol>
+	<ol>scroll any content in up/down direction</ol>
 	<ol>...</ol>
 </ul>